 Alice Yendle-Parsons MA MBACP

-Alice is an experienced and qualified integrative psychotherapist/counsellor, clinical supervisor and lecturer with a Master’s Degree in her field.
-She is also a registered accredited member of the British Association of Counselling and Psychotherapy (BACP).
+Alice is an experienced and qualified integrative psychotherapist, clinical supervisor, lecturer, and researcher, holding a Master’s Degree in her field and accredited membership with the British Association for Counselling and Psychotherapy (BACP).

 BACP Logo 1794191943